nbrl/advocate-things-js-sdk/README.md

 * `AT.Events.SharepointSaved` - triggered when a Sharepoint has successfully been saved.
 Metadata is [Sharepoint metadata](#api-metadata-sharepoint).
 * `AT.Events.TouchpointSaved` - triggered when a Touchpoint has successfully been saved.
 Metadata is [Touchpoint metadata](#api-metadata-touchpoint).
 * `AT.Events.ReferredPerson` - triggered when a Touchpoint has successfully been saved, which is reached via a Sharepoint.
 Metadata is [Touchpoint metadata](#api-metadata-touchpoint).

+### Other available Data
+Some other data is made available in the `AT` namespace for use.

+* `AT.currentSharepointToken` - set to the most recently received Sharepoint token.

 ## <a name="development"></a>Development and contributing
 If you wish to contribute to the SDK, the below shows how to set up a development environment, run tests and submit pull requests.